 The college prohibits the unlawful manufacture, distribution, dispensation, possession, and use of controlled substances.
-The unlawful or unauthorized use of alcohol by students, faculty or staff on college property is prohibited.
+The unlawful or unauthorized use of alcohol by students, faculty or staff on College property is prohibited.
 The unlawful use or abuse of alcohol as a part of any college activity is also prohibited.
 Any student, faculty or staff member of the college found to be using alcohol or using, possessing, manufacturing, or distributing controlled substances in violation of the law on college property or at college events shall be subject to disciplinary action in accordance with applicable policies of the college.
 Persons violating any of these policies will be subject to sanctions that may include suspension or dismissal from the college.
-PSEP will report violations of state underage drinking, and state and federal drug law violations to local law enforcement and the appropriate college authorities.
-The IU Police Department enforces violations of state alcohol laws and state and federal drug laws.
+Campus PSEP will report violations of state underage drinking, and state and federal drug law violations to the appropriate campus offices and local law enforcement.
+Local law enforcement agencies enforce violations of state alcohol laws, and state and federal drug laws.
 The sale and use of alcohol at college-sponsored events must be approved by the College President.

-The following Alcohol and Drug Awareness Prevention programming was conducted on the Richmond campus in 2022.
+The following Alcohol and Drug Awareness Prevention programming was conducted on the Marion campus in 2022.